alexdoub/Challenges/README.md

 A collection of solutions to programming challenges

 Maze - Simple maze navigation problem.
 Shortest solution wins

-\nBoxMaze - A twist on maze, where you push a box around a maze.
+BoxMaze - A twist on maze, where you push a box around a maze.
 Shortest solution wins.
 Similar to the game Sokoban